Rating: ![]()

 I'll step aside for a moment to highlight something: When I first watched the movie I was around the same age as the characters, and took the former perspective; when I saw it again years later, I took the latter.
 That, at least to me, indicates that while the viewer may be able to see the mistakes in how he's handled things, his actions are believable given his age and inexperience.

 The acting in I want to Return to That Day is, simply put, perfect.
 There are almost no characters other than the main trio, and each turns in a performance that is above reproach.
-Madoka, as always, is voiced perfectly by Hiromi Tsuru, and her handling of the added drama is no surprise.
-Furuya Tooru (Kyosuke), had to turn up the drama a notch here, and he, likewise, is up to the challenge; Kyosuke's difficult actions and inner struggle come through.
-But Hikaru, voiced as before by Hara Eriko, is the one who is the most surprising.
+Madoka, as always, is voiced perfectly by Hiromi Tsuru, and her competent handling of the added drama is no surprise.
+Tooru Furuya (Kyosuke), had to turn up the drama a notch here, and he, likewise, is up to the challenge; Kyosuke's difficult actions and inner struggle come through.
+But Hikaru, voiced as before by Eriko Hara, is the surprise.
 Through the series, her personality was consistent and only rarely did you see a glimpse of anything below the surface.
 But I always got the feeling that it was there somewhere, and this movie confirms that.
 Despite her bubblehead persona and perpetually perky voice, Hikaru really does have feelings, desires, and motivations, and the pain she experiences in this movie would seem almost impossible to handle believably without abandoning the old Hikaru completely.
-But while she still sounds like Hikaru on the surface, her inner feelings and pain come through.
+But, while she still sounds like Hikaru on the surface, her inner feelings and pain come through.
 This totally believable development is acted absolutely perfectly, and to powerful effect.

-The music is a change of pace from the classic pop of the TV and OAV series--the movie is remarkably quiet, and there is little to speak of.
+The music is a change of pace from the classic pop of the TV and OAV series--the movie is remarkably quiet, and there is little background score to speak of.

 I Want to Return to That Day is one of the finest anime character dramas ever made.
 While it won't appeal to many, and might not even appeal to some fans of the series, no punches are pulled in the breakup of the Kimagure Orange Road love triangle and the young love it embodies.
 Fans of the series will find it painful to watch, but it comes highly recommended.

 Note that if you haven't seen any of the rest of the series, this is absolutely not the place to start--you won't know the characters, and you'll miss the poignancy of the story.
-Also note that the second KOR movie is a required follow up to this one; it simply isn't complete without it.
+I also repeat that the second KOR movie is a required follow up to this one; it simply isn't complete without it.

 There really isn't anything quite like this, but at least some of the KOR TV and/or OAV series is a required prerequisite, and the second KOR movie is a necessary second part to the story.
 The closest analogy would be the third Tenchi Muyo movie; it also presents a more mature, introspective take on what had previously been largely comedic characters.
 Likewise the Rurouni Kenshin OAVs do the same thing with a relatively light series, both in prequel and epilogue format.